 Arran Tablet is made from an old Scottish recipe and available in local shops (including Bay Kitchen & Stores).
 Melt in the mouth flavours include Vanilla, White Chocolate, Arran Gold, Edinburgh Gin & Raspberry …. a sweet treat to take home with you.

 Arran Dairies produces superb Italian-style dairy ice cream with a range of flavours including Cranachan with Raspberries and Wooley’s Oatcakes, Scottish Tablet, Arran Gold, Raspberry Ripple, Spiced Plum, Strawberry and Black Pepper, Chocolate and Mint.

-Blackwater Bakehouse is an artisan bakery with a range of fragrant loaves, the best sour dough bread in the country (!), flapjacks, almond tarts, cinamon buns, brownies, granola.
+Blackwater Bakehouse is an artisan bakery with a range of fragrant loaves, the best sourdough bread in the country (!), flapjacks, almond tarts, cinnamon buns, brownies, granola.
 They are located in Blackwaterfoot and open from Thurs-Sat.
 Also available at the Bay Kitchen & Stores in Whiting Bay (Wed / Sat).
 Also available from the ‘bread store’ in Blackwaterfoot located to the rear of the Kinloch Hotel

 Cafés & Tearooms